-The Board established an Investment Committee at its October 2023 Board meeting to review investments by WIF.
-The current members of the Investment Committee are Mr. Craig A. Dunn, Mr. Lee Domingue and Mr. Joe Schmidt.
+The Board established an Investment Committee to review investments by WIF.
+The current members of the Investment Committee are Mr. Craig A. Dunn, Mr. Lee Domingue and Mr. Kevin Batman.

 As of the date of this Offering Circular, our Board of Directors consists of the following individuals: